 Which is the best way to approach the Wildcard chip?

-We actually tend to use an early Wildcard.
-There can be quite a lot of factors where it would determine where we would use it but since the Fantasy League commences in September, and you have to use your first Wildcard by the end of the year; this is what we try to do.
+As a general rule, we tend to play the first Wildcard early.
+There can be quite a lot of factors which determine when we would use it but, since FPL commences in September, and you have to use your first Wildcard by the end of the year; we will always aim to use it before we lose it.

-We use the first Wildcard after assessing the players we initially picked at the start of the season, we tend to use this first one to get a full XV squad of players who will play every game.
-Not only this, but we also look to get players early on who are making a big impact, these tend to be players that are most transferred in.
-You might be wondering why this is beneficial… Well, by getting players that are most transferred, not only are they in-form players, but they are also players that can increase your squad value early on in the season.
-For example, you start with a 100 million budget, but this can quite quickly increase your squad value.
-This means that further down the line, you can improve your squad and get some better picks which would give you a little bit of an advantage.
+We use the first Wildcard after assessing the players we initially picked at the start of the season.
+We tend to use this first Wildcard to get a full XV squad of players who will play every game.
+Not only this, but we use the opportunity to get in players who are making a big impact.
+These tend to be the players who are most transferred in.
+By playing the price changes early on, you can increase your Squad Value, which may mean being able to squeeze in an extra premium later on.

-With this one, we tend to wait for a Gameweek where there is a Double Gameweek, the plan for this one is to field 15 players with the Bench Boost Chip; with all of the players having a Double Gameweek.
-Do bear in mind though, you can’t use the Bench Boost and Wildcard in the same Gameweek.
-The way we approach this is to use the Wildcard the week before the confirmed Double Gameweek, and then use the second Wildcard straight after.
+With this one, we wait for a Double Gameweek (which usually occurs in the 2nd half of the season).
+The second Wildcard can be used in conjunction with the Bench Boost chip to create a powerful combination, with all of 15 players having a Double Gameweek.
+Remember though, you can’t use the Bench Boost and Wildcard in the same Gameweek.
+The way we approach this is to use the Wildcard the week before the confirmed Double Gameweek, and then use the Bench Boost straight after.

-It can be difficult to keep 15 players that are actively playing in your team, hence why the Wildcard before Bench Boosting can take a huge effect!
+It can be difficult to keep 15 players that are actively playing in your team, hence why the Wildcard before Bench Boosting can make a huge effect!

-Every FPL Manager will play their Wildcard in different ways, ultimately, it all depends on your squad’s situation.
-You have to take in a lot of factors, such as injuries, suspensions and various other factors.
-Essentially, the way in which we have explained how we use our Wildcard is the ‘typical’ or how we intend to use it.
-It doesn’t always go to plan, so sometimes you have to make your Managerial decisions to give you the best chance of earning more points throughout the season.
+Every FPL Manager will play their Wildcard in different ways.
+Ultimately, it all depends on your squad’s situation and your own playing style.
+You have to take in a lot of factors, such as injuries, suspensions and squad rotation.
+Essentially, the method we have described here is the ‘typical’ way we would deploy our Wildcard in a ‘normal’ season.
+It doesn’t always go to plan, so sometimes you have to make a judgement call based on your own circumstances to give you the best chance of earning more points throughout the season.

 Here at The FPL Way, we love to give squad advice, rate your team, suggest transfers and advise when you should use your chips.
-Simply drop us a message and we will give you advice from multiple members of our team to help you get the most points you can achieve.
+Simply drop us a message and we will give you advice from multiple members of our team to help you optimise your chances of getting points.